mmore500/signalgp-lite/joss/paper.md

 After this, their internal running modules were killed and the second signal was sent.
 After another 128 virtual CPU cycles, their response was recorded.
 In order to save resources and computing time, as soon as a replicate evolved a fully-correct solution, their evolution was halted.
-We excluded RNG operations from the instruction set to ensure that solutions were not reached by chance.
+We excluded RNG operations from the instruction set to ensure that programs could not solve the Contextual Signal Problem by chance.
 \autoref{fig:tts-context} shows the number of generations elapsed before a full solution was found.

 SignalGP-Lite evolved full solutions in half as many generations compared to SignalGP when regulation was enabled.
-Moreover, fewer replicates failed to reach a full solution in 10000 generations under SignalGP-Lite.
+Moreover, fewer replicates failed to reach a full solution in 10,000 generations under SignalGP-Lite.
 With regulation disabled, however, the performance of both libraries was similar.
-These results mean that SignalGP-Lite is a valid alternative to SignalGP when it comes to artificial life applications.
+These results suggest that SignalGP-Lite is a valid alternative to SignalGP when it comes to artificial life applications.

 # Projects Using the Software